Pennsylvania Hemp & Medical Marijuana Laws

 The general consensus is that if a substance is not dangerous and can be

 useful, it should not be strictly outlawed.
-Hemp, for instance, does seem
+Hemp, for instance, does have

-to have its uses and does not show potential to intoxicate or debilitate
+its uses and does not show potential to intoxicate or debilitate its users.

-its users.
-Like medical marijuana, the cannabidiols (CBD) in hemp may
+Like medical marijuana, the cannabidiols (CBD) in hemp may be reduced

-be reduced and refined for consumption or otherwise medicinally used.
+and refined for consumption or otherwise medicinally used.
+All of the

-All of the illnesses and health conditions that medical marijuana can
+illnesses and health conditions that medical marijuana can alleviate,

-alleviate, medical hemp can as well.
-Furthermore, due to the fact that
+medical hemp can as well.
+Furthermore, due to the fact that hemp contains

-hemp contains only trace amounts of THC, it cannot be used recreationally,
+only trace amounts of THC, it cannot be used recreationally, making it